jupyterhub/oauthenticator/README.md

 [OAuth](https://en.wikipedia.org/wiki/OAuth) is a token based login mechanism that doesn't rely on a username and password mapping.
 In order to use this login mechanism with JupyerHub the login handlers need to be overridden.
-OAuthenticator overrides these handlers for the common OAuth providers allowing them to be plugged in and used with JupyterHub.
+OAuthenticator overrides these handlers for the common OAuth2 identity providers allowing them to be plugged in and used with JupyterHub.

 The following authentication services are supported through their own authenticator: [Auth0](oauthenticator/auth0.py),